PallHaraldsson/Fezzik/README.md

 ```

 ### PyPlot
-to enable PyPlot showing properly after it was baked into the sytem image
+to enable PyPlot showing properly after it was baked into the system image
 add
 ```julia
 PyPlot.ion()